datopian/playbook/agile/README.md

 ## Managing the Product Backlog Board

-TODO: removed the trello reference and need to update for e.g. gitlab.
+TODO: removed the trello reference and need to update for e.g. GitLab.
 Focus is on how board is setup and how sprints get completed.

 ## Estimating Cost

-Estimation - Central to Workability and Low-Stress
+Estimation -- Central to Workability and Low-Stress.

 * Estimation is the process of estimating
 * Many approaches to estimation